Brother Jonathan (steamer): 1862 smallpox epidemic

-When Brother Jonathan traveled north from San Francisco and arriving in Victoria, British Columbia, on 12 March 1862, it brought along a miner infected with smallpox.
-When the disease began to infect indigenous people camped around Victoria, colonial authorities forced them to leave but as they made their return trip home, they spread the disease throughout the Salish Sea area and Pacific Northwest, from Puget Sound to southern Alaska.
+When Brother Jonathan traveled north from San Francisco and arrived in Victoria, British Columbia, on 12 March 1862, it brought along a miner infected with smallpox.
+When the disease began to infect Indigenous people camped around Victoria, colonial authorities forced them to leave but as they made their return trip home, they spread the disease throughout the Salish Sea area and Pacific Northwest, from Puget Sound to southern Alaska.
 According to historian John Lutz, "The citizens of Victoria, one could say, panicked.
 Or, one could say, with a less charitable view, that they deliberately drove the Indigenous people out of town, and that spread the disease back to their home communities up and down the coast."

 Estimates of the death toll vary.
-Portland State University anthropologist Robert T. Boyd suggests that, by the end of 1862, 14,000 indigenous people along the coast had died from the outbreak.
-Other estimates suggest that, over the next year, at least 30,000 indigenous people in the region died.
-At least half of the population of indigenous peoples along the coast died, leaving behind "mass graves, deserted villages, traumatized survivors and societal collapse" that facilitated the colonization of the area.
+Portland State University anthropologist Robert T. Boyd suggests that, by the end of 1862, 14,000 Indigenous people along the coast had died from the outbreak.
+Other estimates suggest that, over the next year, at least 30,000 Indigenous people in the region died.
+At least half of the population of Indigenous peoples along the coast died, leaving behind "mass graves, deserted villages, traumatized survivors and societal collapse" that facilitated the colonization of the area.